Superman and Lois Lane: 1938–1986

 In the 1986 two-part story Whatever Happened to the Man of Tomorrow? by Alan Moore and Curt Swan, that told the final tale of Superman (which was being rebooted following the events of Crisis on Infinite Earths, before his modern introduction in the John Byrne series).
-The story is a frame story set ten years after Superman was last seen, where Lois Lane recounts the end of Superman's career to a reporter.
+The story is a frame story, set ten years after Superman was last seen, where Lois Lane recounts the end of Superman's career to a reporter.
 The story includes numerous attacks against Superman by his enemies, the public revelation of his secret identity as Clark Kent, and a number of deaths of his friends.
-At the end of the story, it is revealed that Lois' husband, the car mechanic Jordan Elliot is Superman.
-He is without powers and living as an ordinary man with Lois and their son Jonathan.
+At the end of the story, it is revealed that Lois' husband, the car mechanic Jordan Elliot, is Superman.
+He is without powers and lives as an ordinary man with Lois and their son Jonathan.
 The final image is of Jordan delivering a classic Superman wink to the reader, as he and Lois continue to "live happily ever after".
 The story was designed to honor the long history of the Superman character and serves as a complete conclusion to his mythology.

 1986–2011

-Following Crisis on Infinite Earths, DC Comics released six-issue limited series The Man of Steel by John Byrne.
-The series told the story of Superman's modern origin.
-Superman was now never Superboy in his youth, and Clark Kent became the real person and Superman the disguise.
-There was finally a setting in which Lois could logically fall in love with Clark Kent because he was the real person this time; although it would take years for Lois to have romantic feeling for Clark after he scooped her on the exclusive Superman story.
+Following Crisis on Infinite Earths, DC Comics released the six-issue limited series The Man of Steel by John Byrne, which told the story of Superman's modern origin.
+Superman was now never Superboy in his youth, with Clark Kent becoming the real person and Superman the disguise.
+With this retelling, there was now a setting in which Lois could logically fall in love with Clark Kent, as he was the real person this time.
+Even with this, however, it would take years for Lois to have romantic feelings for Clark after he scooped her on the exclusive Superman story.

-In Superman #44 (June 1990), the couple made peace and begin dating and fall in love.
-In Superman #50 (December 1990), Clark proposes to Lois, she accepts.
-Clark did not tell Lois his secret as the superhero Superman until weeks later in Action Comics #662 (February 1991).
+In Superman #44 (June 1990), the couple made peace, began dating, and fell in love.
+In Superman #50 (December 1990), Clark proposes to Lois, and she accepts.
+Clark did not tell Lois his identity as Superman until weeks later in Action Comics #662 (February 1991).
 After contemplating the revelation and its implications, Lois decides it all comes down to love.
 She loves Clark and wants to spend the rest of her life with him.

-Due to the upcoming television series Lois & Clark: The New Adventures of Superman, a chain of events were put into motion to prevent Clark and Lois in the comics from getting married until the TV couple was ready to get married.
-Superman was killed off by Doomsday in Superman #75 (January 1993).
+Due to the then-upcoming television series Lois & Clark: The New Adventures of Superman, a chain of events were put into motion to prevent Clark and Lois in the comics from getting married until their television counterparts did.
+Superman was killed by Doomsday in Superman #75 (January 1993).
 After a year of mourning, searching and resurrecting in The Death and Return of Superman storyline, Superman returned to the land of the living and the arms of Lois Lane.
-When Clark and Lois on the television series married in October 1996, so did their comic book counterpart in the special Superman: The Wedding Album (December 1996).
+When Clark and Lois on the television series married in October 1996, their comic book counterpart did as well, in the special Superman: The Wedding Album (December 1996).